 Who we are...

-Originally formed two decades ago as the extracurricular arm of a small technical theater program, TEC has grown to include over one hundred members of the Westlake High School student body.
+Originally formed over two decades ago as the extracurricular arm of a small technical theater program, TEC has grown to include over one hundred members of the Westlake High School student body.
 It now has a direct impact on nearly every student in the district via its behind-the-scenes technological support through aspects such as lighting, audio, and set design.

 Westlake Community Performing Arts Center